utdata/icj-class/js/js-class-04.md

 ### getElementById

 Using the [Document Object Model](https://www.w3schools.com/js/js_htmldom_elements.asp), we can find any named element on our HTML page.
-Once we "have" that object, we can find it's various properties, like how long it is, or the contents of the tag, etc.
+Once we "have" that object, we can find its various properties, like how long it is, or the contents of the tag, etc.

 The easiest way to do this is with `document.getElementByID("id_name_here")`.
 Once we have "have" the element, we can access its properties and methods.
 Using this, we can "get" the contents of the forms and put them into variables in our function.